yurigaldino/qa-web-test-challenge/README.md

-# qa-web-test-challenge
+# qa-web-test-challenge (a Selenium Web Automation Project)

 This README includes explanations of the project, instructions on how to run the tests, and information about commit and branch patterns.

-# Selenium Web Automation Project

-This project is a Selenium-based web automation framework for testing the saucedemo.com website.
-It includes test cases written in Python using the unittest framework, and the Page Object Pattern for better test maintenance.

 ## Setup